aramirezreyes/RamirezReyes_ShallowWaterInFPlane/README.md

 ![Aggregation](aggreg.png)

-# To reproduce this simulation:
+# To reproduce this simulation (around 5 minutes in GPU and ~1hour with 32 cpu cores):

 ## How to setup your environment
 1. First, download the julia language v1.8.0-rc1 from https://julialang.org/downloads/#upcoming_release